pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```

-#### Retrieve message counts for multiple channels with different timetokens
+Retrieve message counts for multiple channels with different timetokens:

 ```
 1
 **
 ```

-Last updated on Sep 3, 2025**